Age Related Macular Degeneration – A Complete Guide

 People at this stage will experience a loss of vision.
 There are two types of late AMD.

-• Dry AMD where communication of the visual information with the brain is weakened, which results in the loss of vision.
+• Dry AMD, where communication of the visual information with the brain is weakened, resulting in the loss of vision.
 Around 80% of people experience Dry AMD, wherein you gradually lose your central vision.

-There are also a few factors that are beyond anyone’s control which involve a person aging, being a Caucasian, a family history of AMD, having far sightedness and if you are a female, can all lead to Age-related Macular Degeneration.
+There are also a few factors that are beyond anyone’s control, which involve a person aging, being Caucasian, a family history of AMD, having farsightedness, and if you are a female, can all lead to Age-related Macular Degeneration.

 Symptoms may not appear in the early stages of AMD.
 You may notice that the quality of your vision would weaken and that straight lines may appear irregular to you.
-Moreover, dark, cloudy areas or whiteout as well as your ability to recognize colors may also alter.
+Moreover, dark, cloudy areas or whiteout, as well as your ability to recognize colors, may also be altered.

-Eye drops are applied to widen your pupil that allows the doctor to look into the inside of your eye with the help of a special lens.
+Eye drops are applied to widen your pupil, which allows the doctor to look into the inside of your eye with the help of a special lens.

-Although there is no way to cure Dry AMD at present, nutritional supplements can help with slowing down the condition.
+Although there is no way to cure Dry AMD at present, nutritional supplements can help slow down the condition.
 The following vitamins and minerals would help:

 • Vitamin E (400IU)